 - Sewer laterals are pipes that connect private homes to city-owned mains.

-- Several Peninsula cities (Burlingame, Hillsborough, Millbrae, Pacifica, South San Francisco) have laws requiring sellers to pass a sewer lateral inspection before their home can close escrow.
+- Several Peninsula cities (Burlingame, Hillsborough, Millbrae, Pacifica, South San Francisco, and San Mateo) have laws requiring sellers to pass a sewer lateral inspection before their home can close escrow.

 - One city, San Mateo, has a new program offering 50 percent grants for sewer lateral repair and replacement.

 - Methodology requirements differ from city to city, with only Hillsborough requiring video testing.

 - Sellers must absorb the costs of testing, which can range from an estimated $300 to $750.

 - Approximately 50 percent of homes tested in Burlingame since 1986 have required repair or replacement, at a cost ranging from $1,500 to $10,000